holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 G> * Run the file directly: `cmd.exe /c powershell_hacking.bat`

 {icon=bomb}
-G> Either of these two options are fine if you have access to the targets machine.
-If not, you will really need to conceal your true intent from the target that we have built a trust relationship with.
+G> Either of these two options are fine if you have access to the target's machine.
+If not, you will really need to conceal your true intent from the target with whom you have built a trust relationship.
 We need to hide not only the payload (intent) contents, but also the code (virus) that fetches the payload and runs it (not yet discussed).
 G>
 G> Host your payload:
 G>